ptomulik/testmd/README.md

     bsdportconfig {'www/apache22': options => { CGID => off } }

-Note, that the module changes only options listed in `options` parameter.
+Note, that the resource modifies only the options listed in `options` parameter.
 Other options are left unaltered (even if they currently differ from their default values).

 Install 'www/apache22' package with LDAP module enabled: